The First Auction of Photographs in the United States

 The catalogue included no photographic illustrations of the lots being offered, instead, according to Margolis, “working with Mr. Marshall’s notes, a copy of Taft’s Photography and the American Scene, and little else, [Edwin V.] Halbmeier created an accurate, interesting (and now historically important) catalogue … this photographic incunable created a vivid picture of the ‘pre-explosion’ period in the collecting of photographic literature and images.”

-The above sample page from the interior of the catalogue shows Halbmeier’s intensely researched lot descriptions.
+The above sample page from the interior of the catalogue shows Halbmeier’s lot descriptions.
 The facsimile edition was appended with prices realized from the sale (seen below).
 Despite the sale being “heavily attended; some of the buyers later became synonymous with the field of Photographica: Beaumont Newhall, S.R.
-Strober, Louis Shipley, and Willard Morgan,” according to Margolis, some of these amazing pieces sold for amazingly low prices (even when adjusted for inflation).
+Strober, Louis Shipley, and Willard Morgan.”
+According to Margolis, some of these exquisite pieces sold for unbelievably low prices (even when adjusted for inflation).
 Note that the catalogue gave no pre-sale estimates, a convention that carried on into the 1980s.
-Looking at the prices realized, it’s also clear that the sale was an everything-must-go style of auction: lots went for as low as $3.00 and the sale boasted a 100% sell-through rate.
+Looking at the prices realized, it’s also clear that the sale was conducted in an everything-must-go fashion: lots went for as low as $3.00 and the sale boasted a 100% sell-through rate.